Political families of the Philippines: Binay

-The Binay political family started with Jejomar "Jojo" Cabauatan Binay, a human rights lawyer who represented political prisoners for free in the 70's during the Martial Law period of President Ferdinand E. Marcos.
-When Corazon "Cory" Aquino with People's Power toppled Marcos, she appointed Jojo Binay as acting mayor of Makati in 1986.
+The Binay political family started with Jejomar "Jojo" Cabauatan Binay, a human rights lawyer who represented political prisoners for free in the 1970s during the Martial Law period of President Ferdinand Marcos.
+When Marcos was toppled in 1986, President Corazon Aquino appointed Jojo Binay as acting mayor of Makati.
 After a year, he was appointed as acting governor of Metro Manila.
-In 1988, he was elected for his first official term as mayor of Makati City and served three terms successively.
-After three years break, he was elected again as mayor and served for another three terms until 2010 when he became the 13th Vice President of the Philippines under Benigno "Noynoy" Aquino III.
-He ran for the presidency but lost his bid to President Rodrigo Duterte in the 2016 Elections.
-Recently, he filed his senatorial candidacy in the forthcoming 2022 Elections.
+In 1988, he was elected for his first official term as mayor of Makati and served three terms successively until 1998.
+After a three-year break, during which his wife Elenita served as mayor, he was elected again in 2001 as mayor and served for another three terms until 2010 when he became the 13th Vice President of the Philippines under Benigno Aquino III.
+He ran for the presidency but lost his bid to Rodrigo Duterte in the 2016 Elections.
+He ran for Congress representing the 1st District of Makati City in the 2019 elections but lost.
+He also ran for senator in the 2022 elections but also lost.

-Among his five children, three of them joined him in politics as well which basically alternates each other in the mayorship of Makati City and most likely in the senate too should Jojo Binay succeeds in his senatorial bid in the forthcoming 2022 Elections.
-The eldest, Nancy Binay, is the incumbent senator.
-She was first elected in 2013 and landed 5th among 12 elected senators despite of her having no prior government experience.
-She was reelected in 2019 for her second term as senator.
+Among his five children, three of them joined him in politics as well, alternating between each other in the mayorship of Makati City.
+The eldest, Nancy Binay, was elected Senator in 2013 and landed 5th among 12 elected senators despite her having no prior government experience.
+She was reelected in 2019 for a second term.
 Another daughter Abigail Binay, a lawyer, is the incumbent mayor of Makati City.
-Abigail was previously elected as congressional representative of the 2nd district of Makati City in 2007 and served for three terms until her election as mayor.
-While his only son Jejomar Binay Jr. has also served as mayor of Makati City when he was elected in 2010 but during the last year of his second term he was unseated by the Ombudsman of the Philippines.
+Abigail was previously elected as congressional representative of the 2nd district of Makati City in 2007 and served for three terms until her election as mayor in 2016.
+His only son Jejomar Binay Jr. also served as mayor of Makati City when he was elected in 2010 but in 2015 he was unseated by the Ombudsman of the Philippines.
 He is perpetually banned from holding any public office after the Court of Appeals affirmed the charges of grave misconduct, dishonesty and conduct prejudicial to the best interest of the service over the construction of a Makati school building on May 28, 2019.
-The mayorship of Makati City has been held by the Binays for 33 years since 1988.
+The mayorship of Makati City has been held by the Binays for 37 years since 1988.